hypertrace/hypertrace-docs-website/src/pages/troubleshooting/docker-compose.md

 Do you observe an error related to an unhealthy container during startup? like eg.`ERROR: for hypertrace-federated-service Container "2c1c01fd3b59" is unhealthy`
 #### Reason:
-lack of resources
+In this case mostly the reson can be lack of resources.
 Our stack is dependent on pinot and it is a CPU heavy during startup.
 The depends_on has a max wait time of 1 min.
 #### Solution:
 Set your resources to a minimum 3 CPUs/4GB and re-run `docker-compose up` .